 Young, dynamic and elegant, Auckland, the country's largest city, enjoys a typically island quality of life, focused on nature and outdoor activities.
-Nestled in an exceptional setting amidst unique landscapes on an isthmus between the Tasman Sea and the Pacific Ocean, Auckland enjoys a generous nature and magnificent black sand beaches, between its vast parks, its dormant volcanoes and its charming waterfront.
-In the morning, departure for a city tour.
-Discovery of Parnell Village, a chic suburb of Auckland, considered the oldest district of the city.
+Nestled in an exceptional setting amidst unique landscapes on an isthmus between the Tasman Sea and the Pacific Ocean, of the city.
 Visit of the Auckland Cathedral followed by lunch in the city.
 Individual visit of the Auckland War Memorial Museum, one of the most important museums in New Zealand and its collections mainly focused on history and in particular that of the Auckland region.
 Lunch at the restaurant.
 In the late afternoon, transfer to the port, embarkation and installation on board the Heritage Adventurer.
 Dinner and night on board.